 Moving my Site to SiteGround

 While signing up to SiteGround, you can choose where you want your site to be hosted.
-SiteGround operate three datacenters (Chicago, Amsterdam and Singapore), and your choice should be based on where your target market is.
+SiteGround operate four datacenters (Chicago, London, Amsterdam and Singapore), and your choice should be based on where your target market is.
 On the datacenters page, they have a helpful clickable map to help you make your choice.
-You can also claim your free domain while signing up, if you have one already then this offer doesn’t affect you.

 Their support won’t have you running around in circles, which is the most important thing when it comes to hosting.
 In a good web host, I’m looking for support staff that can immediately understand my issue and empathise with me.
 There’s nothing like having your website inaccessible to your customers, and not being able to get through to your host’s support.
 I can tell you it’s a terrible situation to be in.
 Thankfully that’s not the case at all with SiteGround.

 They have 24/7 phone support, as well as an email ticketing system and live chat.
-When you open an email ticket, you get a reply within 10 minutes, how’s that for speediness?
+When you open an email ticket, you get a reply within 10 minutes.
+How’s that for speed?

 My preferred way of getting support is live chat, and my experience with SiteGround was one of the best I’ve ever experienced.
 First of all I’ve found their chat personnel to be very curteous and knowledgeable.
 Their level of English was that of native speakers, no problems whatsoever (one might have this concern when dealing with non-US hosts).